 The role of the dental assistant in clinical patient management.
-Medical-dental health history, and obtaining and recording vital signs.
+Medical-dental health history interpretation.
+Obtaining and recording vital signs.
 Drug references, methods of administration, anesthetic, and patient prescriptions covered.
-Management of dental emergencies and the medically compromised also included.
-Prerequisites: CDA115 or permission of instructor.
+Prevention techniques and management of emergencies in the dental environment.
+Management of the medically compromised also included.
+Prerequisites: A grade of "C" or better in CDA115 or permission of instructor.